jborean93/PSWSMan/README.md

 These cmdlets have the following requirements

-* PowerShell v7.2 or newer (7.3 has limited support right now)
+* PowerShell v7.2 or newer

 ## Installing